-The year ended 30 September 2019 was a busy and successful year for the Foundation.
+The year ended 30 September 2020 was a busy and successful year for the Foundation.
 The Governors are pleased that the capital value of the investment assets has increased over the year.
-Income returns from securities were lower than budget following the decision to transfer all securities into accumulation funds.
-However rental income from properties exceeded budget and this enabled the Foundation to award grants of over £90k to 181 individuals and organisations.
+There were no Income returns from securities as all securities are in accumulation funds.
+However rental income from properties and the rundown of accumulated reserves enabled the Foundation to award grants of over £117k to 371 individuals and organisations.